 Festival is rain or shine.

-***** No alcohol/drugs, tobacco products, firearms, pets/animals (unless certified as medically necessary), unauthorized video or audio recording, glass containers, tents/umbrellas/canopies/hammocks, drones, segways or hover boards in concert areas.
+***** No alcohol/drugs; tobacco products; firearms; pets/animals (unless certified as medically necessary); unauthorized video recording, audio recording, or flash photography (per artists’ request); glass containers; tents/umbrellas/canopies/hammocks; drones; segways or hover boards in concert areas.
 All coolers/backpacks will be checked.*****

 Don’t worry, Wilkes EMS is on site to provide first aid to anyone who needs it.